Shane-Dias/NetflixClone/README.md

-Cloned the frontend or Netflix website using HTML & CSS
+Cloned the frontend of Netflix website using HTML & CSS